 It’s worth remembering that you can also dine al fresco in the courtyard (weather permitting).

 The Steakhouse at The Verandah is a specialty restaurant onboard Queen Elizabeth.
 It is a great dining venue, but unlike the Queen’s Grill Restaurant anyone can dine there (for an additional charge).

 The name of the restaurant pays homage to Cunard’s dining history.
 In the 1930’s The Verandah Grill was the exclusive preserve of first-class passengers on Queen Mary.

-I think The Steakhouse at The Veranda is a nice dining alternative.
-However it’s worth noting that there is a charge of US$25 for lunch and US$39 for dinner per person.
+I think The Steakhouse at The Veranda is a nice dining alternative, but I can’t help feeling it has lost some of its panache since becoming a steakhouse.
+It’s also worth noting that there is a charge of US$25 for lunch and US$39 for dinner per person.
 Also, reservations are required.

 Other dining options

 The other dining venues on Queen Elizabeth are not as good.
 Indeed, the other restaurants don’t meet the dining standards expected by most luxury cruisers.